 You also need to consider when to begin taking Social Security.
 Read more about that here.

 Your income determines the monthly premium you’ll pay for Medicare.
-We’re not talking pennies here either.
-The differences could be hundreds of dollars PER MONTH!
+We’re not talking pennies here, either.
+The difference could be hundreds of dollars PER MONTH!

 You guessed it, distributions from 401(k)s, IRAs, and pensions count towards that calculation.
 Roth 401(k) distributions do not.
 Take a look at Medicare.gov to see how much you can save by reducing your taxable income.